Register your office to receive a $50 credit towards your first case.

 Advanced technology is powerful, but it needs to be paired with meticulous human oversight.
 A lab’s quality control (QC) process is what guarantees that every restoration meets the highest standards.
 Ask about the specific checks and balances they have in place.
 How many technicians review a case before it’s sent out?
 What steps do they take to ensure the fit, contacts, occlusion, and shade are perfect?
 A lab committed to excellence will have a multi-point QC process to catch any potential issues.
 This rigor ensures high esthetics and precision, preventing frustrating and time-consuming remakes.

-Comparing Turnaround Times and Lab Fees
+Balancing Turnaround Times and Lab Costs

 When you’re choosing a lab partner, two of the most practical considerations are how quickly you can get restorations back and how the lab fees will affect your practice’s bottom line.
 A digital dental lab can make a significant difference in both areas.
 The efficiency of a digital workflow often translates to faster production and more manageable costs, allowing you to serve your patients better without compromising on quality.
 Let’s look at what you should consider when evaluating a lab’s turnaround times and fee structures.